shahriarta/shahriarta.github.io/_projects/1_project.md

 ---
 layout: page
-title: Learning and geometry
+title: Learning and Geometry
 description: Constrained policy optimization on submanifolds of stabilizing controllers
 img: assets/img/projects/proj1.png
 importance: 1
-category: work
+category: Geometric Innovations in Learning
 ---

 In this project, we study optimization over the submanifolds of stabilizing